 Suggested time: 3:00 pm

-*Insider Tip: On your return to Hoi An, try a dive with the folks at Cham Island Dive Centre.
+*Insider Tip: If you have more time, or on your return to Hoi An, try a dive with the folks at Cham Island Dive Centre.
 It’s an amazing experience and a great way to spend a full day of your holiday.

 Catch Some Live Tunes